 The Company recognized the cumulative effect of initially applying ASC 326 as an adjustment to the opening balance of retained deficit.
-The comparative information has not been restated and continues to be reported under the accounting standards in effect for that period.
 An adjustment to beginning retained deficit and a corresponding adjustment to the allowance for doubtful accounts and notes receivable of \$1.5 million was recorded on the date of adoption, representing the remeasurement of these accounts to the Company's estimate for current expected credit losses.
 The adjustment to beginning retained deficit was also net of a \$0.4 million adjustment to deferred income taxes.